Navigate ARFID with a compassionate and collaborative approach

 In our nutrition therapy sessions, we'll identify your specific challenges and tailor strategies that resonate with your personal experience, aiming for a holistic improvement in your relationship with food.

-I'm here to listen, understand, and walk this path with you.
+We're here to listen, understand, and walk this path with you.

 We know that ARFID is more than just 'picky eating.'